linode/docs/docs/websites/lighttpd/lighttpd-web-server-on-ubuntu-16-04.md

 The way you set up virtual hosting on your web server depends upon what kind of sites you host, their traffic, the number of domains, and their workflows.
 We recommend hosting all of your domains in a centralized directory (eg. `/var/www/html` ) and then symbolically linking these directories into more useful locations.

 For instance, you can create a series of "web editor" user accounts.
 You may then link the document root of each domain into a folder in the home folder of the editor for that domain.
-For the user account "example-user" that manages the "example.com" site:
+For the user account `example-user` that manages the `example.com` site:

     ln -s /home/example-user/example.com/ /var/www/html/example.com